 What Family and Caregivers May Be Feeling

-Family members, loved ones and caregivers may be feeling a wide range of emotions such as anger, guilt, anxiety, sadness, lack of focus, meaninglessness, fear and resentment.
-They may also feel a loss of hope, independence or security.
+Family members, loved ones and caregivers may also be feeling a wide range of emotions such as anger, guilt, anxiety, sadness, lack of focus, meaninglessness, fear and resentment.
+They may feel a loss of hope, independence or security.
 It's important to remember that you may have different emotions than other loved ones and that all feelings are acceptable, even negative ones.
-You should not be harsh and judgmental with yourself.
+You should not be harsh or judgmental with yourself.
 Many caregivers are confused by the withdrawal and disengagement that's sometimes exhibited by dying individuals.
 It's important to understand this as a part of the dying process.

 If you're a friend or an extended family member, you may be at a loss for words or not know what to do.
 Sometimes, the patient and immediate family can interpret your awkwardness as neglectfulness.
 The best thing you can do is to take a chance.
 Offer to help by making specific suggestions.
 "Can I food shop for you this week?" or "Can I come and read to ____, so that you can get out to the hairdresser?" are possibilities.
 If met with a refusal, then ask "What, then, can I do for you?"
 If you're speaking with the patient, let him or her lead the conversation.
 He or she may want to have a normal conversation or discuss serious matters.
 Listen for cues.